KoffeeJava/koffeejava.github.io/index.md

 Where all off my stuff I make is at!

 ## [Random Stuff](/rand)
 Where I find random stuff on the internet.
-Basicly a directory containing stuff I want.
+Basically a directory containing stuff I want.

 ## [Posts](/posts)
 This is where I post things about anything.